You are here

 Salesforce to buy Tableau for US$15.3b in analytics push

-[LONDON] Salesforce.com Inc, which makes America's dominant sales-tracking software, agreed to buy Tableau Software Inc in an all-stock deal valued at US$15.3 billion that it said will help give customers more ways to analyse data.
+[NEW YORK] Salesforce.com, which makes America's dominant sales-tracking software, agreed to buy Tableau Software in an all-stock deal valued at US$15.3 billion that it said will help give customers more ways to analyze data.

 The deal, if approved, would be "absolutely transformative" for Salesforce, Wedbush Securities analyst Steve Koenig said.
-"This puts them in an on-premise environment in a very big way."
-The acquisition represents another major cloud provider positioning itself for the future and further intensifies Salesforce's rivalry with Microsoft Corp., Mr Koenig said.
+The acquisition further intensifies Salesforce's rivalry with Microsoft, Mr Koenig said.
 "This adds more urgency for public cloud vendors to lead the analytics market into a new era."

 Tableau software quickly turns raw data into easily understandable dashboards and charts.
 The company has been broadening its product line to include data cleanup and machine learning tools, enabling it to compete in the wider data-warehousing business.
-It has more than 86,000 customers, including Verizon Communications Inc and Netflix Inc.
+It has more than 86,000 customers, including Verizon Communications and Netflix.

 "Tableau helps people see and understand data, and Salesforce helps people engage and understand customers," Mr Benioff said.
 "It's truly the best of both worlds for our customers."

-The deal comes after Alphabet Inc's Google agreed to buy Looker Data Sciences Inc for US$2.6 billion last week, a move to expand Google's offerings for managing data in the cloud.
+The deal comes after Alphabet's Google agreed to buy Looker Data Sciences for US$2.6 billion last week, a move to expand Google's offerings for managing data in the cloud.